 Tucked away on a hilltop in one of Lisbon’s most prestigious neighborhoods, the Lapa Palace is surrounded by embassies (the U.S., Swiss and Bulgarian embassies are just around the corner) and elegant, red roofed mansions.

 You can take a taxi to get to the city’s central hub with its pedestrian cobblestone boulevards, shopping streets, museums and historical sights (Baixa, Chiado and Alfama districts).

 But the tram is so much more fun!

 This tram is one of Lisbon’s famous vintage yellow trams, with wooden seats and wood windows that slide open; I couldn’t resist poking my head out (carefully!) to better take in the views.

 And then, after a day of sightseeing, we’d return to the luxurious cocoon of the Lapa Palace.

-See the Lapa Palace Hotel website.
+For more information, see the Lapa Palace Hotel website.

 Photos courtesy Lapa Palace Hotel (except bath amenity photo © Janice and George Mucalov, SandInMySuitcase)

 Pin to Pinterest!